Communities and Justice

 In November 2022, the NSW Parliament passed the Crimes Legislation Amendment (Coercive Control) Act 2022 (the Act).
 The Act was passed following the NSW Joint Select Committee on Coercive Control recommending a criminal offence of coercive control, and after detailed and public consultation on an exposure Draft Bill.

 The Act makes coercive control in current and former intimate partner relationships a criminal offence.
 The offence occurs when an adult engages in a ‘course of conduct’ of abusive behaviour that is intended to coerce or control the other person (the coercive control offence).
-The offence has not commenced yet and will likely commence in July 2024.
-The Act also provides a definition of ‘domestic abuse’ for the Crimes (Domestic and Personal Violence) Act 2007.
-The definition will commence in February 2024.
+The offence commenced 1 July 2024.
+The Act also provides for a definition of domestic abuse in the Crimes (Domestic and Personal Violence) Act 2007, which commenced on 1 February 2024.

 Factsheets on the definition can be downloaded here: